kaist-cp/view-hw/README.md

 - the proof of the equivalence between ARMv8-view and ARMv8-axiom
 - some proofs about certification

-We extend the existing proofs of ARMv8 to hold persistency as well.
-In addition, we newly define Px86-view/Px86-axiom and prove some theorems of it mentioned in the paper.
+We extend the existing proofs for ARMv8 to persistency.
+In addition, we newly define Px86-view/Px86-axiom and prove the theorems of it mentioned in the paper.

 #### Model